 Al National Archaeological Museum of Naples the great and fascinating exhibition Thalassa: Wonders submerged by the Mediterranean.
-The exhibition will be open to visitors from the 5 December 2019 to the 9 March 2020.
+The exhibition will be open to visitors from December 5, 2019 to August 31, 2020.

 A truly particular exhibition that brings to light more than 400 finds and treasures submerged by the sea, thanks to the work ofunderwater archeology from far 1950 to today.

 Guests will observe a large 3D map which brings, thanks to new and innovative technologies, the wonders of the seabed of the Mediterranean Sea.

 They will then be nine sections the exhibition is divided into: